How To Read And Interpret Your Distribution Box Labels

 [PDF Version]

-• How to choose the right distribution box
+• How wide should the installation opening for the distribution box be

 • Electrical Distribution Box Function Indicator Labels